paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 However if you need to support other object types, say lists of ``int``, ``str``, ``bytes`` then each one needs a pair of hand written functions; Python to C++ and C++ to Python.
 It gets worse when you want to support other containers such as ``tuple``, ``list``, ``set``, ``frozenset``, ``dict``.
+You end up with hundreds of functions, all individually named, to handle all the combinations.
 Then you have to write individual conversion functions, and their tests, for all the combinations of object types *and* containers.

-This is tedious and error prone.
+This is tedious and error prone and hard to extend in the general case.

 Why This Project
 =========================